sabber-slt/claude-telegram-bot/README.md

 - Sign up for a Claude AI account and get an API key
 - Second acquire telegram token from the BOTFATHER.
 [Telegram token](https://telegram.me/BotFather)
 - Clone This repo
-- Cd telegram-chatgpt-bot
+- Cd claude-telegram
-- Put your api keys in .env.local
+- Put your api keys in .env
-- Change the name of .env.local to .env
 - If you have installed docker in your system just run docker-compose up -d and ignore rest
 - To install all modules `yarn`
 - To run developer server `yarn dev`